Our workshop, facilities and membership

 Membership is open to men and women over the age of 18 years.

-Our main workshop is a large, well-lit space furnished with benches, machinery and handtools.
+Our main workshop at Burnside is a large, well-lit space furnished with benches, machinery and handtools.
 It is suitable for a range of arts and crafts with workbenches, craft tables and machine work stations.
 Some benches and tables are designed to allow users to work in seated positions and can also accommodate wheelchairs.
 The workshop has wheelchair access and a communal area for refreshments, dining and chats.

 What you can do